ringcentral/ringcentral-api-docs/docs/voice/telephony-session-notifications.md

 <h5>Call Analytics</h5> -  Developers can use the raw data from Telephony Session Notification events and build call analytics dashboards replicating live reports which use the same event streams.
 Some of the standard call analytics metrics and their corresponding formulas are:

-Call Hold Time - Time duration between Hold and Answered state.
-If a call is held multiple times, it can be calculated based on the sum of total hold times.

-  Call Hold Time = Time difference between Answered and Hold

-  Example

-  Step 1: Get the `'eventTime': '2020-06-24T00:00:30.809Z'` for `'code': 'Hold'`

-  Step 2: Get the `'eventTime': '2020-06-24T00:00:45.710Z'` for `'code': 'Answered'`

-  Step 3:  Hold Time =  Timestamp in Step 2 - Timestamp in Step 1 = `'eventTime': '2020-06-24T00:00:45.710Z'` - `'eventTime': '2020-06-24T00:00:30.809Z'` = 15 seconds
+    - Ring Time

-Call Talk Time- Time duration between answered and disconnected.
+    - Call Talk Time

-  Call Talk Time = Time difference between Answered and Disconnected (If the call is put on hold in between, you can include the hold time or subtract the total hold times based on business logic)

-  Example

-  Step 1 : Get the `'eventTime': '2020-06-23T23:46:23.451Z'` for `'code': 'Answered'`

-  Step 2:  Get the `'eventTime': '2020-06-23T23:46:34.132Z'` for `'code': 'Disconnected'`

-  Step 3 : Call Talk Time =   Timestamp in Step 2 - Timestamp in Step 1 =  `'eventTime': '2020-06-23T23:46:34.132Z'` - `'eventTime': '2020-06-23T23:46:23.451Z'` = 13 seconds
+    - Call Hold Time

+!!! note "Development Considerations."
+    The individual event streams needs to be stored in a persistent storage like MySql DB to peform the calculations.

-Ring Time - This is the amount of time the call was ringing before it was answered.
+### Ring Time - This is the amount of time the call was ringing before it was answered.
 It is the time duration between Proceeding and Answered state.

   Ring Time = Time difference between Proceeding and Answered